-According to the University of Pennsylvania Health System, these are all types of enabling, which encourages a person to continue their use of dangerous substances.
+These are all types of enabling, which encourages a person to continue their use of dangerous substances.
 Noticing that you are engaging in this behavior is a strong sign that your loved one needs help and that their drug abuse has become harmful to them and you.

 When Should I Seek Help?

 It is important to spring into action when you think there is a problem.
 You may want to ask your friend or family member about their substance abuse before you try to find a rehab program for them, but if you feel that you would be in danger, it is best to just seek out help first.